ruslanbaba/azure-gcp-dr-orchestrator/README.md

 ##  Contributing

-We welcome contributions to improve the Azure to GCP Cross-Cloud DR Orchestrator.
+I Welcome contributions to improve the Azure to GCP Cross-Cloud DR Orchestrator.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)